What’s a QDIA?

-The default fund is where money will be invested for a participant (or beneficiary) who hasn’t provided explicit investment instructions.
-You can pick any fund in your plan’s investment lineup as your default investment.
-Which one you choose will depend, in part, on whether you want the fund to qualify as a QDIA.
+You can pick any fund in your plan’s lineup as your default investment.
+Which one you choose depends, in part, on whether you want the fund to qualify as a QDIA.
 Let’s explore why this may matter to you.

 Not surprisingly, plan sponsors worry that investing participants’ money without their direction may increase their fiduciary liability.
-This concern is why QDIAs were created.
-A QDIA is a default investment that limits a plan sponsor’s fiduciary risk if certain requirements are met.
-Fiduciaries who select a QDIA as a default investment aren't liable for any investment loss that's a result of investing in the QDIA as long as:
+This concern led to the creation of QDIAs.
+Fiduciaries who select a QDIA as a default investment aren't liable for any investment losses that result from investing in the QDIA as long as all the following conditions are met:

 - The plan allows participants and beneficiaries to select their own investments.

-- The QDIA is managed by an investment manager, plan trustee, plan sponsor, or is an investment company registered under the Investment Company Act of 1940.
+- An investment manager, plan trustee, plan sponsor, or an investment company registered under the Investment Company Act of 1940 manages the QDIA.

 - The QDIA is a target-date fund (TDF) or lifecycle fund, balanced fund, or managed account.

-- Participants and beneficiaries have the opportunity to opt out of the QDIA.
+- Participants and beneficiaries can opt out of the QDIA.

-- Participants and beneficiaries are able to move money in and out of the QDIA as often as other participants and beneficiaries can change their investments.
+- Participants and beneficiaries can move money in and out of the QDIA as often as other participants and beneficiaries can change their investments.

 - The QDIA doesn’t impose fees or expenses when participants or beneficiaries transfer their money to another investment in the plan.

-- The plan satisfies the QDIA notice requirements; participants and beneficiaries must receive a notice explaining when money will be invested in the QDIA, along with their rights, at least 30 days prior to their eligibility under the plan or making their first investment, and annually thereafter (at least 30 days prior to the start of each plan year).
+- The plan satisfies the QDIA notice requirements.
+Participants and beneficiaries must receive a notice explaining when money will be invested in the QDIA, along with their rights to opt out as well as transfer options, at least 30 days prior to their eligibility under the plan or when they make their first investment, and annually thereafter (at least 30 days before the start of each plan year).

 You’re not required to use a QDIA—it’s up to you to decide if it’s right for your plan.
 Plan sponsors who use a QDIA aren't relieved of the distinct fiduciary duty to prudently select and monitor the QDIA.